bmilcs/odin-inventory/README.md

 - Reduced deployment to a single instance or machine to prevent charges
 - Profit

-### Problems Overcome
+### Problem Solved

-Unfortunately, image file uploads did not work using a standard deployment.
+Unfortunately, file uploads did not work using a standard deployment.
 After some research, I realized a persistent storage volume was the solution.
 Using the CLI, I:

 - Created a 1GB storage volume in the same location as my single machine/instance
 - Connected to the instance via SSH using `flyctl`